rinigus/pure-maps/qml/platform.ubports/README.md

 UBPorts implementation.
-Its currently based on Kirigami platform with changes induced by Qt version available on this platform.
+Its currently based on Kirigami24 platform which is fully compatible with UBPorts in terms of Kirigami and Qt versions.

 Recommended imports are